Crul/newDalle2OrOldDalle2/README.md

 - O: Answer "OLD": the image has been generated **before** 6th June, 2022.
 - N: Answer "NEW": the image has been generated **after** 27th July, 2022.
-- S: Skip Image and load next one
+- S/W: Skip / neW Image and load next one
 - T: Show Title
 - B: Previous image (Back)
 - F: Next image (Forward)